Portfolio · 2026

 A documentarian of the now.
 A vessel for colour.

-I was born in Melbourne.
-My heritage is Hungarian.
-I work across photography, painting, pastel, and sculpture.
-My practice has two threads.
+Born in Melbourne to two Hungarian parents.
+Móra works across photography, oils, pastel, sculpture, and commissioned public work.
+The practice has two threads.
 One is documenting the present as a raw historical record for the people who come after us.
-The other is translating colour as it flows through the body.
+The other is translating colour as it flows through intuition.

-James Turrell and Hilma af Klint live inside how I think about light and colour.
-Robert Capa and André Kertész live inside how I think about photography.
-I want to record the present so future generations can see where we succeeded, and where we missed the mark.
+James Turrell and Hilma af Klint inspire her in how she uses light and colour.
+Robert Capa and André Kertész formed her love for photography and its importance.
+She wishes to record the present so future generations can see where we succeeded, and where we missed the mark.

 Email